breakmit-0/PNC-CL/README.md

 ### Examples

 More example programs are available in the `examples` directory as scripts.
-To run them, simply add the `examples` to the matlab path.
+To run them, simply add the `examples` directory to the matlab path and call the relevant script names from matlab.

 # Building